 Planning is a long-standing challenge for Artificial Intelligence, and the state-of-the-art approach to address it requires formal domain models that capture key aspects of the environment.
 Obtaining such models is usually done by a human expert, and is often a bottleneck and inhibitor to real-world deployment of planning technology.

 This tutorial covers the literature for automatically learning planning domain models from observations.
-This includes methods for learning actions' preconditions and effects, identifying useful state representations, and online model acquisition.
+This includes methods for learning actions' preconditions and effects, identifying useful state representations, and active model acquisition.

 Participants will gain a solid understanding of the core concepts in this active area of research, learn how it connects to Model-Based Reinforcement Learning, and become familiar with the state of the art.
 The tutorial also includes a hands-on session with open-source tools for learning and evaluating planning domain models.